Getting Started with ASP.NET 4.5 Web Forms and Visual Studio 2013

 You can also see individual product details by selecting any of the listed products.

 As a user, you can register and log in using the default functionality of the Web Forms template.
-Also, this tutorial explains how to login using an existing Gmail account.
+This tutorial also explains how to login using an existing Gmail account.
 Additionally, you can login as the administrator to add and remove products from the database.

-Once you have logged in, you can add products to the shopping cart and checkout with PayPal.
+Once you have logged in as a user, you can add products to the shopping cart and checkout with PayPal.
 Note that this sample application is designed to function with PayPal’s developer sandbox.
 No actual money transaction will take place.

 PayPal will confirm your account, order, and payment information.

 After returning from PayPal, you can review and complete your order.

 Before you start, make sure that you have the following software installed on your computer:

 - Microsoft Visual Studio 2013 or Microsoft Visual Studio Express 2013 for Web.
 The .NET Framework is installed automatically.

 This tutorial series uses Microsoft Visual Studio Express 2013 for Web.
 You can use either Microsoft Visual Studio Express 2013 for Web or Microsoft Visual Studio 2013 to complete this tutorial series.